Start: 19th September 2018 - 6:00pm

 There will be a maximum of 12 students in your session, in which you will receive:

-- Edited mark-ups of each of your weekly submissions
+- Edited mark-ups of your submissions at least every other week

 - Weekly teaching sessions on key elements of the writing process from William and other tutors

 - Sessions punctuated by takeaway practical advice based around your own writing, each designed to improve your work and enhance its chances of being published

 - The opportunity to give and receive constructive feedback on submitted work from your fellow students

 - 25 hours of advice from a combination of leading authors and publishing industry professionals designed to help you take your work forward towards publication